 - Smartphone users

 Robinhood is best for traders looking to make a quick and efficient trade with minimal hassle.

 Robinhood has its faults, but based on their recent 10 million app use milestone, and their push for more accessibility in the industry, they’re on the right side of their customers.

 Robinhood are more suited to those looking to make quick and simple trades, with no hassle.
-If you’re looking for better support then check out Charles Schwab and Fidelity Investments.
+If you’re looking for better tools, research, and more assets, then we suggest you review Charles Schwab or check out the pros and cons of Fidelity Investments.

 If research and analytics are your priority then Merrill Edge offer extensive analyst reports through their award winning BofA, Merrill Lynch research team.
 Whichever broker you choose, this is an exciting, diverse time for the industry and traders will only reap the benefits.